Dr. Hannah Brown

 Co-Founder & Editorial Director

 Hannah Brown is a science communicator and social scientist.
-She serves as the communications and engagement specialist for the NOAA RESTORE Science Program.
+She serves as the managing editor for the Observer, a news magazine hosted by the Association for Psychological Science.
+She previously worked as the communications and engagement specialist for the NOAA RESTORE Science Program.
 Hannah holds a BA in Psychology from New College of Florida, a MA in Mass Communications from the University of Florida, and a PhD in Interdisciplinary Ecology from the University of Florida.
-She has worked as a journalist since 2010, previously serving as a staff reporter for the Gainesville Sun and Lake City Reporter.
+She has worked in journalism since 2010, previously serving as a staff reporter for the Gainesville Sun and Lake City Reporter.

 As the editorial director for The Marjorie, Hannah organizes reporting projects, manages editorial content, and works to build collaborations with other news outlets.